 If at any time during the process you have questions, please contact a disability counselor.
 Students should begin this process prior to classes beginning in order to be approved for accommodations early.

-- Complete the disability support services application.
+- Complete the student disability services application.

 - Obtain and submit the appropriate documentation from a medical professional.
 Documentation should be no older than three years.